 Side Effects of Biological Therapy

 Side effects of biological therapy can include allergic reactions, difficulty breathing, swelling, nausea, fever or chills, and dizziness or weakness.
+Side effects can differ from one medicine to another.
 Talk to your doctor about the possible side effects to watch for.